ScRiPt1337/Lulzwiper-Ransomware/README.md

 # Lulzwiper-Ransomware
-Lulzwiper Ransomware 1.0
+Lulzwiper Ransomware 2.0

 how to use

 1.upload lulz.php to use target site
 2.run commander.py enter the full path to lulz.php file
 DOne!!!

-dependencies

-linux only
+only windows

-1.python

-2.requests Module

-3.torrequest Module

-4.urlparse Module

-5.RSA Module

 defult passs lulzindia